WrestleMania XXIV: Main event matches

 The main event of the night saw Edge putting his World Heavyweight Championship on the line against The Undertaker.
+This was The Undertaker's first WrestleMania main event in 11 years, last main eventing against Sycho Sid at WrestleMania 13.
 The early going of the match was slow-paced, in which both superstars countered each other's maneuvers.
-During the match, Undertaker ran and leapt over the top rope from the ring onto Edge on the outside.
-Then throughout the match, Edge was able to counter Undertaker's numerous signature moves, including the Chokeslam, Old School and the Last Ride, a variation of the powerbomb.
-Near the end, Edge hit Undertaker with a television camera while the referee was knocked down.
-When he proceeded to deliver a Tombstone Piledriver to Undertaker, Undertaker countered it into his own version and successfully delivered it to Edge for a two-count.
-Curt Hawkins and Zack Ryder came to the ring for Edge's aid, but Undertaker took them out.
-Because of their distraction, Edge was able to execute a spear on Undertaker, but was unable to pin him.
-When Edge delivered another spear to Undertaker, Undertaker applied Hell's Gate and forced Edge to submit to win the World Heavyweight Championship, improving his WrestleMania record to 16–0.
+During the match, The Undertaker ran and leapt over the top rope from the ring onto Edge on the outside.
+Then throughout the match, Edge was able to counter The Undertaker's numerous signature moves, including the Chokeslam, Old School and the Last Ride, a variation of the powerbomb.
+Near the end, Edge hit The Undertaker with a television camera while the referee was knocked down.
+When he proceeded to deliver a Tombstone Piledriver to The Undertaker, The Undertaker countered it into his own version and successfully delivered it to Edge for a very delayed two-count.
+Curt Hawkins and Zack Ryder came to the ring for Edge's aid, but The Undertaker took them out.
+Because of their distraction, Edge was able to execute a spear on The Undertaker for a near-fall.
+When Edge delivered another spear to The Undertaker, The Undertaker applied Hell's Gate and forced Edge to submit to win the World Heavyweight Championship, improving his WrestleMania record to 16–0.

 Reception

 Approximately 1,058,000 people ordered WrestleMania XXIV, grossing $23.8 million in revenue.
-This number was fewer than the 1,188,000 buys that WrestleMania 23 achieved.
 Canadian Online Explorer's professional wrestling section gave the entire event 9 out of 10 stars.
 The rating was higher than WrestleMania 23 which received 8 out of 10 stars.
 The main event between The Undertaker and Edge for the World Heavyweight Championship was rated a 9.5 out of 10 stars.
 The Career Threatening match between Ric Flair and Shawn Michaels was rated a perfect 10 out of 10.
 Big Show vs. Floyd "Money" Mayweather Jr. was rated 7 out of 10 stars, and the Triple Threat match for the WWE Championship between Randy Orton, Triple H and John Cena was rated 8.5 out of 10 stars.